synesthesia-network/synesthesia-network.github.io/docs/vision/accounts.md

 * These loose connections can be used offline to track behaviors of networks.
 * Proofs can be reported to the chain when bad actors are isolated to propagate reputation changes.

+Learn more about our vision for a [reputation system](reputation.md).

 ## Account Hierarchies

 Accounts will natively be placed into hierarchies based on various criteria.